Meet Our Team

 Fr.
 Jack O'Callaghan, S.J.

 Born in New York, Fr.
 Jack grew up in Kentucky and entered the Jesuits right after high school.
 Ordained in 1962, he earned a doctorate in Moral Theology and was involved with teaching and “forming” young Jesuits for some 15 years before moving into Jesuit administrative posts in Chicago, Washington D.C. and Rome.
-He came back to Chicago in 1995 and joined the University Ministry Team at Stritch.
-Except for a four-year stint as VP for Mission Integration in the hospital, he remained at Stritch until officially retiring last July 1.
-Jack assists the Dean in matters of Ignatian Spirituality and is glad to stay active part-time.
-Sitting on various committees, Jack also interviews candidates, does spiritual direction, helps couples in preparing for Catholic weddings, celebrates Mass at Stritch and the Galvin Chapel, and collaborates with Ministry in a variety of projects.
+He came back to Chicago in 1995 and joined the University Ministry team at Stritch.
+Except for a four-year stint as VP for Mission Integration in the hospital, he remained at Stritch until officially in 2017.
+Jack assists in matters of Ignatian Spirituality and is glad to stay active at Loyola part-time.
+Sitting on various committees, Jack also interviews Stritch candidates, offersspiritual direction, helps couples in preparing for Catholic weddings, and celebrates Mass on the Health Sciences campus and in Galvin Chapel in the hospital.